qmss5052/msk-2023/README.md

 ### Results
 - Cox Elastic Net is the only decent model, with **87%** R2 on testing data
-### Next Steps
-- Feature importance and explainability
+- Feature importance and explainability: Diagnosis Age plays an important role, as well as genes 118430, 55970, 406, 4214